PROCUREMENT LOBBYING LAW

 Replaces previously released version in its entirety

 4.8.
-What contacts does the new law allow between Offerers and public officials and court officials during the preparation of specifications, bid documents, Requests for Proposals (RFPs), Invitations for Bids (IFBs), or other solicitations, prior to the Restricted Period defined in the statute?
-(Last Updated: 7/15/2019)
+What Contacts does the Law allow between Offerers and public officials and court officials during the preparation of specifications, bid documents, Requests for Proposals (RFPs), Invitations for Bids (IFBs), or other solicitations, prior to the Restricted Period defined in the statute?
+(Last Updated: 7/19/2023)

-It is also important to note here that the new law specifically allows Offerers and a Governmental Entity to communicate prior to the Restricted Period in the form of a Request for Information (RFI) by the Governmental Entity and the response thereto by the Offerer.
+It is also important to note here that the Law specifically allows Offerers and a Governmental Entity to communicate prior to the Restricted Period in the form of a RFI by the Governmental Entity and the response thereto by the Offerer.
 RFIs are generally used as a means to collect information upon which to base a decision by a Governmental Entity to proceed with a Governmental Procurement; they are not a tool employed to award a Procurement Contract.